djalbat/the-occam-user-manual/understanding-grammars.md

 "A"[name] [0] "⇒"[operator] [0] "B"[name] [0]
 ```

-Now we augment to the `metastatement` rule in the grammar to include metastatements of this form.
+Now we augment the `metastatement` rule in the grammar to include metastatements of the requisite form:
-Again, precisely what metastatements are does not matter at this point:

 ```
 metastatement ::= metavariable "⇒" metavariable ;